 Even as veteran hiring in the U.S. continues to rise, veteran workers continue to feel underemployed or they are stuck in low-paying jobs.

-by Rosemary Haefner, chief human resources officer of CareerBuilder
+According to Rosemary Haefner, chief human resource officer at CareerBuilder:

 Employers may still not understand the skills veterans had in the military, which may land them in positions that don’t use all their skills and not get them the higher salary levels that they deserve.